PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

-## Task 4.6 Present your findings to the client:
+## Task 7: Present your findings to the client

 For this task, which is related to the 'Good' criteria of ILO 4.1, and to the 'Sufficient', 'Good', 'Excellent' criteria of ILO 4.2; you will be asked to present your findings to the client during a data science conference.
 Presenting your findings is important and requires you to think of an [intuitive user design (guidelines)](https://www.nngroup.com/articles/principles-visual-design/#:~:text=Summary%3A%20The%20principles%20of%20scale,increase%20usability%20when%20applied%20correctly.) to effectively convey your findings to the client.
 In DataLab 2, Week 8, you are expected to provide a live demo of your dashboard to the client, staff and your peers.
 Students, staff, and the client will be allowed to vote for the best dashboard. |